Daniel O'Connell: Opposition to slavery in the United States

-O'Connell championed the "civil and religious liberties" of people throughout the world including those of peasants in India (subject, under the East India Company, to "a system of monstrous and perfect oppression") Maoris in New Zealand, Aboriginal people in Australia and Jews in Europe.
+O'Connell championed the "civil and religious liberties" of people throughout the world including those of peasants in India (subject, under the East India Company, to "a system of monstrous and perfect oppression"), Maoris in New Zealand, Aboriginal people in Australia, patriotes in Lower Canada, and Jews in Europe.
 It was, however, his unbending abolitionism, and in particular, his opposition to slavery in the United States, that demonstrated commitments that transcended Catholic and national interests in Ireland.

-For his Repeal campaign, O'Connell relied heavily on money from the United States, but he insisted that none should be accepted from those engaged in slavery (a ban extended from 1843 to all those emigrants to the American South who in daring to "countenance the system of slavery" he could "recognise as Irish no longer").
+The anti-slavery cause may have served O'Connell as "a useful metaphor to work his own domestic agenda" (he claimed that "the cry of the West Indian negro brought the Irish howl to his ear").
+But he pursued it at a cost.
+For his Repeal campaign, O'Connell relied heavily on money from the United States, yet he insisted that none should be accepted from those engaged in slavery (a ban extended from 1843 to all those emigrants to the American South who in daring to "countenance the system of slavery" he could "recognise as Irish no longer").
 In 1829 he had told a large abolitionist meeting in London that "of all men living, an American citizen, who is the owner of slaves, is the most despicable".
 In the same Emancipation year, addressing the Cork Anti-Slavery Society, he declared that, much as he longed to go to America, so long as it was "tarnished by slavery", he would never "pollute" his foot "by treading on its shores".

 In 1838, in a call for a new crusade against "the vile union" in the United States "of republicanism and slavery", O'Connell denounced the hypocrisy of George Washington and characterised the American ambassador, the Virginian Andrew Stevenson, as a "slave-breeder".
 When Stevenson challenged O'Connell to a duel, a sensation was created in the United States.
 On the floor of the House of Representatives the former U.S. president, John Quincy Adams spoke of a "conspiracy against the life of Daniel O'Connell".

 In both Ireland and America, the furore exasperated supporters.
 Young Irelanders took issue.
 Gavan Duffy believed the time was not right "for gratuitous interference in American affairs".
 This was a common view.
 Attacks on slavery in the United States were considered "wanton and intolerable provocation".
 In 1845 John Blake Dillon reported to Thomas Davis "everybody was indignant at O'Connell meddling in the business": "Such talk" was "supremely disgusting to the Americans, and to every man of honour and spirit".
 Mitchel took this dissent a step further: to Duffy's disgust, Mitchel positively applauded black slavery.
 In the United States, fearful that it would further inflame anti-Irish nativist sentiment, Bishop John Hughes of New York urged Irish Americans not to sign O'Connell's abolitionist petition ("An Address of the People of Ireland to their Countrymen and Countrywomen in America").